-It is imperative that the student employee accurately reports their hours in KRONOS.
-For a student to be paid, the timesheet must be completed, signed and electronically approved by the supervisor or proxy of the supervisor according to the payroll schedule.
+It is imperative that the student employee accurately reports their hours in Pace's Timekeeping System.
+For a student to be paid, the timesheet must be completed, signed, and electronically approved by the supervisor or proxy of the supervisor according to the payroll deadline schedule.
 Deliberate falsification of a timesheet by any student employee is grounds for dismissal.

-NOTE: If a student timesheet is approved after the KRONOS deadline, payment will be delayed.
-It is important that the student employee logs their time before the due date and confirms that their supervisor has signed off on the timesheet.
+NOTE: If a student timesheet is approved after the deadline, payment will be delayed.
+It is important that the student employee logs their time before the due date and confirms that their supervisor has signed off on their timesheet.